 For mental health crises occurring during the weekday/daytime hours (M-F 8:30am-5:00pm during the academic year), students should contact the PCC by calling (845) 257-2920 or by going directly to the PCC office.
 Students should inform the administrative assistant that they are experiencing a crisis and request a same-day appointment.
 Students may also be asked to complete a brief questionnaire about the crisis.

 If a mental health crisis arises after hours or on the weekends, while school is in session:

 Students living on campus are advised to notify their Resident Advisor (RA) or Resident Director (RD) of the crisis, who may decide to consult with PCC and put the student in contact with the PCC "Emergency Contact for Student Consult" (ECSC).
-Students may also choose to contact University Police Department (UPD) directly at 845-257-2222 and ask to be put in contact with the PCC "Emergency Contact for Student Consult."
+Students may also choose to contact the PCC directly (845-257-2920) and follow the automated prompts to reach our answering service.

 Please note: Campus "Blue light phones" and elevator "Help" buttons connect directly to an emergency line at the University Police Department (UPD).

 Students in crisis who wish to speak with a trained peer volunteer rather than a PCC mental health professional, may call the OASIS Peer Support Hotline Service at 845-257-4945 or stop by the OASIS office in Lenape Hall -North Entrance (facing Ridgeview Hall) between the hours of 8pm to 12am daily.